 It goes without saying that black beauty is gravely under represented, and the few times it is represented, it’s hardly accepted or presented in its purest form.
 You can be black and beautiful only if you can be sexualized.
 You can be black and beautiful only if you are light skinned.
-You can be black and beautiful only if you have a long Asian wig on, fake lashes and contoured face.
+You can be black and beautiful only if you have a long Asian wig on, fake lashes and a contoured face ripe with Caucasian features.
 You can be black and beautiful only if you are digestible to the west.

 In Africa we have an even more unique situation.
 In the middle of a dusty, hazy December, we sing let it snow let it snow and wish for a white Christmas during the holidays.
 Christmas cards are riddled with snow, reindeers, and white blushing children drinking eggnog.
 Santa clause is white, and wears a winter coat, and in over a hundred years he has not been replaced by something remotely African.
 As creative as we are as a people, we have not seen the importance in coming up with our own holiday characters.
 Chances are if you are an African parent your child has a western character plastered on his or her backpack.
 Perhaps a Disney princess.
 Chances are that the majority of their dolls or action figures are images of white characters.
 Thankfully this trend is ending within the African American community, but in Africa, there seems to be no end in sight.